Louise-Fuse/2026/_posts/2026-04-27-feature-reduction.md

 \right]
 $$

-Note the actual values of the rankings do not matter so much as the order which they preserve.
+Note the values of the rankings do not matter as much as the order which they preserve.

 Let us retrieve each of the features using a similarity function $s$.
 If we do suppose the values are what is indicated above, we could retrieve "$a$ is in this item" by applying to each embedding the condition $x>3$.
 Alternatively, we could multiply the rows are follows: